lowRISC/opentitan/hw/ip/adc_ctrl/doc/_index.md

 * The ADC is periodically powered up to take samples; this interval is determined by {{< regref "adc_pd_ctl.wakeup_time" >}}.
 * Similar to normal operation, the ADC power-up delay is controlled by {{< regref "adc_pd_ctl.pwrup_time" >}}.
 * Once the ADC is powered up, two samples are taken and compared to the filter thresholds.
-* If a configurable number of matches, as determined by {{< regref "adc_lp_sample_ctl" >}}, are seen, the adc controller transitions to normal operation for continuous sampling.
+* If a configurable number of matches, as determined by {{< regref "adc_lp_sample_ctl" >}}, are seen, the ADC controller transitions to normal operation for continuous sampling.

 Although it can be used at any time, the periodic operation mode and use of the slow clock allows the ADC controller to continue to scan when most of the chip is in sleep or power-down modes.
 The controller can be configured to issue a wakeup to the rest of the chip.